cerebral/cerebral/docs/docs/docs/best_practices/testing.md

 ## Computes

-The `runCompute` test helper accepts a `compute` and `fixtures` arguments and returns the compute output.
+The `runCompute` test helper accepts the `compute` and `fixtures` arguments and returns the compute output.

 ```js
 var result = runCompute(compute, state)